1. What kind of information does the National Register collect?

 CANBERRA ACT 2601

-Additional Frequently Asked Questions relating to the Register are available on the Department of Health website.
+More answers to frequently asked questions relating to the National Register are available on the Department of Health’s website.

 For more information on the Privacy Act and the Australian Privacy Principles, please refer to the Office of the Australian Information Commissioner website.

 |Contracted service provider||A contracted service provider is an entity or organisation that is engaged to perform the functions of the National Cancer Screening Register.
 The Contracted service provider is Telstra Health.|

 |Department of Health (Health)||Means the Commonwealth Department of Health (Health), which has a diverse set of responsibilities and aims to deliver better healthcare services, including through the National Cancer Screening Register.|

 |Department of Human Services (DHS)||The Commonwealth Department of Human Services (DHS) is responsible for the service delivery of Medicare and provides access to social, health and other payments.
 DHS operates the Healthcare Identifiers Service.|